jjessyli/codi-workshop.github.io/call-papers.md

 Accepted long, short, and demo papers will be presented orally.

 Extended abstracts can describe work in progress or those already published elsewhere.
 These may be two pages long (without references).
 Extended abstracts are non-archival.
-They will be presented as posters, and included in the workshop program and handbook, but will not appear in the workshop proceedings.
+They will be presented orally, and included in the workshop program and handbook, but will not appear in the workshop proceedings.

 ## Submission website